Bunaken National Park Dive Sites

 Optimum conditions are more or less between the months of April and November but it is possible to dive Bunaken all year round without running into conditions that are less than acceptable.
 The period with the greatest visibility is November until the end of January.

 Bunaken is accessed via Manado which is a well-connected airport.
 There are direct flights to Manado from Singapore with Silk Air.
 Within Indonesia there are direct flights from Jakarta, Bali, Ambon and other regional cities operated by these airlines: Lion Air/Wings Air, Garuda, Batik Air and Air Asia.

 Once you arrive at Sam Ratulangi International Airport in Manado, you will be transferred to your resort.
 Those near the city centre are up to 30 minutes away; those on the island of Bunaken itself are a 45 minute boat ride from Manado.

 • View map of Sulawesi

-Great for: Small animals, wall dives, underwater photography, drift diving, reef life and health, dive value-for-money and advanced divers
+Great for: Small animals, walls, underwater photography, drifts, reef life and health, value-for-money and advanced divers

 Not so great for: Wrecks and non-diving activities